Delaware General Assembly delegations from New Castle County: Delaware senators under the Constitution of 1776

 During this period the Upper House of the Delaware General Assembly was known as the Legislative Council and its members were Legislative Councillors.
 The terms "Senate" and "Senator" came into use with the adoption of the U.S. Constitution of 1787.
-Legislative Councillors were not the same as and should not to be confused with Privy Councillors, the persons serving on the Delaware Privy Council.
+Legislative Councillors were not the same as and should not be confused with Privy Councillors, the persons serving on the Delaware Privy Council.

 From 1776 to 1792 elections were held on the first day of October of the year noted.
 Terms for members of the General Assembly began on the twentieth day of October in the same year.
 If either date fell on a Sunday, the following day was prescribed.
 They met three times each year, generally in October, February and May.
 Members of the House of Assembly had a term of one year and members of the Legislative Council had a term of three years.
 Three State Councilmen and seven State Assemblymen were elected, at large, from each county.

 The alternating grey and white boxes indicate the duration of the actual three year Council terms.